Carrier screening is available in Australia

 SMA Australia

-Fragile X syndrome
+Fragile X Syndrome (FXS)

 Fragile X Syndrome

 CF is an inherited condition affecting breathing and digestion.
 CF causes thick mucus which traps bacteria, resulting in recurrent infections that damage the lungs.
 Thick mucus in the gut also makes digestion of food difficult.
-Infants, children and adults with CF require daily chest physiotherapy to clear mucus from their lungs, frequent courses of antibiotics, and need to take medicine to help with digestion.
+Infants, children and adults with classical/ typical CF require daily chest physiotherapy to clear mucus from their lungs, frequent courses of antibiotics, and need to take medicine to help with digestion.
 CF is a life shortening condition.
 There is no cure, but better treatments are being developed.

 Cystic Fibrosis